 To recap, this is my seven-month-old dirty dress:

 If your dress is fairly simple and the fabric can take it, you can put your dress in a garment bag or duvet and stick it in your washer on a gentle cycle.
 My dress had a bit too much beading for this, and there was no way it would fit in my eco-sized washer, so this option wouldn’t work for me.

 If you have a sensitive fabric like silk, you can also put your dress in a garment bag and dry clean it at home or do it yourself at a laundromat if it is a large, voluptuous dress.

-I learned that beading and crystals can actually melt from the chemicals used by professional dry cleaners, which put me further off from using dry cleaners here.
+I learned that beading and crystals can actually melt from the chemicals used by professional dry cleaners, which put me further off from using a dry cleaner here.
 There was no way I was paying for someone here to wash my dress by hand either!

 With a large, heavy Bordeaux taffeta dress including lace, flowers, crystals, and beads, none of the methods above were right for my dress.
 After researching and buying a few laundry products, here is how I got to work hand washing my wedding dress.

 1. Spot treatment:

 I used the Dryel® On the Go Stain Pen from my mom to see if I could get the dress cleaned without washing it all the way.
 The stains were too large and too long set in for complete stain removal, but this was a start.